anujluthra/barcode-generator/README.markdown

 and height and include it in the view. the images are stored in /public/images/barcodes subdir.

-Options Options Options ..
+### Options Options Options:

-to customize your barcodes, you can optionally pass following information in your views
+To customize your barcodes, you can optionally pass following information in your views
  - encoding_format (Gbarcode constants for eg. Gbarcode::BARCODE_128 etc..)
  - width
  - height